hikeventures/hikeventures.github.io/_posts/best/2014-10-28-best-headlamps.markdown

 <h2 style="color:red">The best lightweigh headlamps including rechargeable and waterproof models with red or green LEDs for hiking, camping or hunting.</h2>
 <br>

 Planning a winter trip in the North or just need a headlamp for the night?
 A good lightweight headlamp is an essential part for many outdoor activities like running, cycling, packrafting, ski touring, climbing or any other backcountry trip.
 It can be a life saver and should always be in your backpack.
-Here is my <a href="#list">selection</a> of the best headlamps for 2017. {% include disclaimer.html %}
+Here is my <a href="#list">selection</a> of the best headlamps for 2017.

 <a href="http://www.amazon.com/Petzl-NAO-Headlamp-575-Lumens/" rel="nofollow"><img src="https://farm8.staticflickr.com/7457/15910915424_192439b27f_b.jpg" alt="Best headlamps of 2017"></a>
 Konstantin wearing a Petzl Nao on the top of a fell in [Finnish Lapland][4]